JanHerca/urantiapedia/output/wikijs/en/help/phases.md

 ## Milestone IV - Extensions, corrections, Map Library and Media Library

-In this new phase, the current phase of the project, work will be done in these areas:
+In this new phase, which the project is currently in, work will be done in the following areas:
 - **Extensions** to the content from the previous phases.
 - **Corrections**.
 Since much of the content was introduced quickly, using automation whenever possible, there are many bugs and errors that will be ironed out over time.
 - **Map Library**.
 A collection of maps, both interactive and static, that clarifies the geographic information provided by *The Urantia Book*.